 for New York, the agreement they made with each other was that my father would pay my boarding expenses and look out for me.
 I think my dad offered to have me stay with his family, but my mother did not want that because she was worried that his wife might

-Over the twelve years, I was in his care; I saw my dad almost every day from about seven p.m. to around nine p.m.
-At dusk, I would climb on my fence and looked down my street until I saw his felt hat come bobbing up and down
+Over the twelve years, I was in his care, I saw my dad almost every day from about seven p.m. to around nine p.m.
+At dusk, I would climb on my fence and look down my street until I saw his felt hat come bobbing up and down

-the crowds on the street.
+amidst the crowds on the road.
 During those precious two hours, we talked about a variety of topics.
 Sometimes he used the time to correct me and dole out punishment for misbehaving.
 My highlight was going to the movies together on weekends.
 I remember watching

 on the weekends.

 Norman was a self-made man with little or no formal education, but he was able to work his way up the ranks of the Daily Gleaner, the leading newspaper in Kingston, to the manager of the typesetting department.
 My dad

 was the kind of person who would stand out in a crowded room because he always carried himself in such a way that demanded respect.
 I always wore a suit, a tie, and a felt hat, and when walking along my avenue, the locals would say that Norman looked